 - Have the necessary stock certificates on hand

-Merchants must meet the following requirements to operate on Tmall Global Store:
+Merchants must meet the following requirements to be authorized to sell in the Tmall flagship store:

 - Commodities: items that were made or sold outside of the United States must be genuine and come with a certificate of origin.
 As a result, products must pass through Chinese international customs as well as Tmall Global security.

 - Product descriptions and labeling: it must be presented in Chinese, and the international metric system must be used as the unit of measurement.

 - Chinese language customer service: It is required since your market is Chinese shoppers.